Apply to the Pardee RAND Graduate School

 Unofficial Undergraduate and Graduate School Transcripts

 Please submit unofficial undergraduate and graduate school transcripts from all institutions you have attended since completing high school.
 Transcripts should show a record of all courses currently enrolled in and completed, along with degree confirmation.
+Please send your most up-to-date transcript; if you are taking a Fall term course, please wait to submit your transcript until you have your final grade (if you have it before the deadline).

 Please upload your unofficial transcripts to the Populi application system.
 You may simply scan a hard copy of your transcript and upload to Populi or download your unofficial transcript from your university website, save, and upload to Populi.
 Please upload transcripts for each school as separate files.
 Lastly, please fill out the Academic Background section of the application before uploading transcripts.